 Welcome to Harvard, and know how much we are looking forward to meeting you.
 We have an increasingly vibrant and diverse student body and we appreciate you being in our community.
-We have spent time learning from current and former students who attended under-resourced high schools, came from lower-income backgrounds, or were the first in their families to complete a four-year bachelor’s degree in the U.S. The Freshman Dean’s Office understands that these populations of students need trustworthy and consistent advocates to help navigate the complex landscape of elite education.
-We hope that you have a chance to get to know our First-Generation and Low-Income Student Advocate, Sa-kiera Hudson.
+We have spent time learning from current and former students who attended under-resourced high schools, came from lower-income backgrounds, or were the first in their families to complete a four-year bachelor’s degree in the U.S. The Dean of Students Office understands that these populations of students need trustworthy and consistent advocates to help navigate the complex landscape of elite education.
+We hope that you have a chance to get to know our First-Generation and Low-Income Student Advocate, Sadé Abraham.

 Meet Your Student Advocate

 Hello Class of 2022 and welcome to Harvard!
 My name is Sadé Abraham and I am delighted to serve as your First-Generation and Low-Income Advocate this fall.